-- March 2024 2.14 Competitor limitations for the Beach Run, Beach Run Relay,
+March 2024 2.14 - Competitor limitations for the Beach Run, Beach Run Relay, Ironman/Ironwoman and Ocean M Eliminator and Beach Flag events have been reviewed.

-Ironman/Ironwoman and Ocean M Eliminator and Beach Flag events have been reviewed. - March 20242.19 The start of events has been redrafted to better define the start and to and reorder the clauses describing the start process.
-In addition, it is clarified one start rule applies to competitors in the U12 and older age competitions and the that one false start rule applies for competitors in U8 to U11 years events. - March 20242.22 The use and placement of technology to assist determine the finish of events has been further clarified to address the use of LiveHeats in SLSA competition. - March 2024 Appendix A The heading and wording in Appendix A has been amended to read "Transgender/Gender-Diverse Inclusion Athlete Guidelines" in line with current Sport Integrity Australia terminology.
+March 2024 2.19 - The start of events has been redrafted to better define the start and to and reorder the clauses describing the start process.
+In addition, it is clarified one start rule applies to competitors in the U12 and older age competitions and the that one false start rule applies for competitors in competition.

+U8 to U11 years events.

+March 2024 2.22 - The use and placement of technology to assist determine the finish of events has been further clarified to address the use of LiveHeats in SLSA to read "Transgender/Gender-Diverse Inclusion Athlete Guidelines" in line with current Sport Integrity Australia terminology.